sibyphilips/ens_orth_transcript_downloader/README.md

 It uses ENSEMBL REST API.

-My previous preferred way to download cds was (see here: https://pmc.ncbi.nlm.nih.gov/articles/PMC3855309/) using the EASER script, which used PyCogent, which is now not developed and has been modified to cogent3 and EnsemblLite (ensembl-tui or eti).
+My previous preferred way to download cds was (see here: https://pmc.ncbi.nlm.nih.gov/articles/PMC3855309/) using the EASER script [^1], which used PyCogent, which is now not developed and has been modified to cogent3 and EnsemblLite (ensembl-tui or eti).
 This script can be modified for every use case in the rest.ensembl.org and download orthologues.

 ```python3 fetch_orthologues.py```